 Where do you learn?

-Colorado Technical University offers a wide variety of IT degree specializations covering the most emerging aspects of the dynamic IT industry.
-Bachelor's degrees are available to pursue roles in data management, network management and IT security.
+Colorado Technical University offers a wide variety of IT degree concentrations covering the most emerging aspects of the dynamic IT industry.
+Bachelor's degrees are available to pursue roles in network management, security and software systems engineering.
 Those who already have an undergraduate degree can focus more on each of these fields by choosing a master's degree program.
 On the software side of things, bachelor's degrees are available to pursue programming, engineering and Web development, and master's degrees are available for enterprise information systems and information systems security.
 The faculty at CTU uses its industry-current knowledge to help ensure that no matter what field you choose to specialize in, you can gain the relevant skills and experience.